-Whether you’re looking to improve your current site, or making a website for your music for the first time, this comprehensive guide will show you how to create an effective website that will impress both your fans and industry professionals.
+Are you making a music website but don’t know where to start?
+Or are you thinking about giving your current website an overhaul?
+In either case, this comprehensive guide will show you how to create an effective music website that will impress both your fans and industry professionals.

 You might be asking yourself whether musicians still even need a website in the age of social media.
 The short answer is: Yes.

-It’s more important than ever to have a professional website that you own and control.
+In fact, it’s more important than ever to have a professional music website that you own and control.
 Here’s why:

-With your own music website, you have complete control over the design and branding of your site.
-Unlike with social media platforms, there are no design limits, no sudden changes, and no distractions like ads and links encouraging visitors to click away.
+With your own website, you have complete control over the design and branding.
+Unlike social media platforms, there are no design limits, no sudden changes, and no distractions like ads and links encouraging visitors to click away.

 Plus, your fans can join your mailing list when shopping from your online store.
 You can then let them know about new albums, tours, crowdfunding campaigns, and more.